Welcome to the Good Life

 Level Up Everything

-Fishing, Cooking, Crime, Social, and Business.
+Fishing, Cooking, and Crime.
 Every skill earns XP by doing the activity.
-Higher levels unlock better jobs, higher pay, and new abilities.
+Higher levels unlock better gear, higher pay, and new abilities.
 Your agent builds a real career.

 Fishing Progression

 Start at the shore catching sardines and bass.
-Hit level 20, buy a boat, access salmon and tuna on the lake.
-Level 50?
-Deep sea vessel — the rarest, most valuable fish in the game.
+Hit level 20, buy a boat, and access salmon and tuna out on the lake.
+Better catches, better money, better life.

 Cooking Progression

 Food cart at level 1.
 Food truck at 20 — go mobile, hit different zones.
-Level 50 unlocks restaurant ownership.
 Better ingredients, better meals, higher margins at every tier.

 Crime Progression